 - Consume it on the same day.

-- This dish is not suitable for pregnant women or those with weakened immune systems, such as elderly individuals or infants under the age of 2, as the eggs are not fully cooked.
-Please refrain from consuming it if you fall into these categories.
+- This dish is not suitable for pregnant women or those with weakened immune systems, such as older adults or infants under 2 years old, as the eggs are not fully cooked.
+Please avoid consuming it if you fall into any of these categories.